 Despite all the technology crammed into the cups, they are surprisingly trim.
 Their tastefully classic matte black finish looks thoroughly suited to sit atop the head of Sennheiser’s target audience, presumably City AM or Financial Times readers.

-With a pricetag of £330, the PXC 550s may cost more than the average Joe might ordinarily spend on headphones, though anyone looking to defend the spend here should know that they won’t have to shell out for new earmuffs next winter.
+With a pricetag of £330/$300, these Sennheiser headphones might cost more than the average Joe might ordinarily spend on headphones, though anyone looking to defend the spend here should know that they won’t have to shell out for new earmuffs next winter.

 The thick leather pads hug your ears – snug, not too oppressive – and do a good job blocking out external noise.